gbv/aREF/aref.md

 encoding form (aREF)**.
 The encoding combines and simplfies best parts of existing RDF serializations [Turtle], [JSON-LD], and [RDF/JSON].
-In contrast to these formats, RDF data in aREF is not serialized as a Unicode string but encoded as a [*list-map-structure*], as supported by the type system of most programming languages and by data structuring languages such as JSON and YAML.
+In contrast to these formats, RDF data in aREF is not serialized as a Unicode string but encoded as a [*list-map-structure*], as known from the type system of most programming languages and from data structuring languages such as JSON and YAML.

-The specification of aREF is hosted in a public git repository at <{GITHUB}>, written in in [Pandoc’s Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html) and managed with [makespec](https://github.com/jakobib/makespec).
+This specification of aREF is hosted in a public git repository at <{GITHUB}>, written in in [Pandoc’s Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html) and managed with [makespec](https://github.com/jakobib/makespec).
 Please add